TheMadman/descent-xml/README.md

 # Bugs/Shortcomings

-- Currently, XMLTree just uses the application's encoding.
+- Currently, Descent XML just uses the application's encoding.
 It doesn't support reading the encoding provided in the XML and parsing it, separately from the application's `CTYPE` locale setting.
 This should be fixed in `lex.h`.
 - There isn't an easy interface to parse partial XML, for example from a partially-filled buffer.